tayganr/lakehouse/modules/module01c.md

 1. Click the **[+]** icon to the right of `scdColumns`, under **Schema modifier** select **Select**
 2. Rename the **Output stream name** to `dropTempColumns`
 3. Under the Input columns, delete the `Hash`, `TempKey`, and `MaxCustomerKey` columns
-4. On the left hand side of the `SurrogateKey`, click and drag the column to the first position
+4. On the left hand side of the `CustomerSK`, click and drag the column to the first position
 5. Switch to the **Data preview** tab and click **Refresh**

 <div align="right"><a href="#module-01c---dimension-table-incremental-load-scd-type-2">↥ back to top</a></div>